vega/SciPy2024-Altair-Tutorial/README.md

 conda install -c conda-forge altair-all vega_datasets anywidget
 ```

+During the live tutorial at SciPy 2024, participants are encouraged to use the Nebari JupyterHub distribution (https://scipy.quansight.dev) with the `vega-altair-tutorial` conda environment, which has these dependencies pre-installed.

 ## Outline
 This tutorial is divided into four parts, each focusing on different aspects of data visualization using Vega-Altair.
 Below is an outline of the tutorial along with links to each notebook.